Feedback – Offering

 - Laurence French (laurencefrench92 at yahoo.co.uk): Hi, I’d be happy to read other authors’ works and give them feedback.
 I’m a published author in the UK (fiction and non-fiction), as well as having a number of articles published.
 I like all genres and, if the author wishes, I can do a complete proofread of their work as well.
 I would have to charge for that though as I work freelance.
 Otherwise I’m willing to read and give a critique, with suggestions and constructive comments.
 Thank you, Laurence.

-- Morgen Bailey (email@example.com / Online Writing Groups): any genre / format of fiction and non-fiction up to 5,000 words for posting on five online writing groups for open discussion.
+- Morgen Bailey (email@example.com / Editing and Critique): any genre / format of fiction and non-fiction up to 1,000 words free, fees due thereafter.

 - Nikki Dudley (nikkisdudley at hotmail.co.uk / http://ellipsisandnovels.blogspot.com / https://twitter.com/nikkidudley20): I would like to go on both lists please!
 As a reader, I am interested in mystery, thrillers, crime, young adult and general fiction.
 I am happy to read most lengths but lets say not over 100k.
 I can get back in a month, maybe less.
 I write fiction and poetry myself.
 I also co-edit an online magazine.
 As a writer, I am writing a young adult dystopian novel set in the future.
 It centres around natural energy.
 It is around 90k words.
 Just looking for general f/b.
 Can give more info on contact.
 Thanks!
 Thank you, Nikki.